Participant Info

 - About Me

-I am a historian of medicine, with expertise in the history of psychiatry and mental health, Quakers during the First World War, and the Friends Ambulance Unit.
+I am a historian of medicine, with expertise in the history of psychiatry, mental health and first responders, and Quaker history.
 I work predominantly on the long-nineteenth and the twentieth centuries.

-My work broadly considers two main themes: ethics and conscience in medicine and medical reform; and how medicine and science have been communicated and understood.
+Much of my research broadly aligns with two key themes: conscience in medicine and medical reform; and how medicine and science have been communicated and understood.

 The core areas of my research career are: